The pediatric urology fellowship is a two-year program that consists of:

 The pediatric urology fellow is expected to attend and participate in weekly educational conferences, didactic teaching sessions, daily management of inpatients with the urology residents and consulting services.

-Surgical and clinical skills are developed in the following areas:
+During the second year of fellowship, the fellow leads the clinical service, where surgical and clinical skills are developed in the following areas:

 - Bedwetting (enuresis)